Breach of Contract

 Our firm was retained by 28 homeowners in West Bloomfield Township after they have learned that property adjacent to their homes had been re-zoned from a residential classification to a commercial classification without a public meeting.
 Years earlier, the owner/developer of the property had petitioned the Township to re-zone the property, but his request was denied and he filed a lawsuit in Oakland County Circuit Court and lost.
 After he exhausted all his appeals, he went back to the Township, and reached a secret settlement which gave the developer the very relief that he had requested in his lawsuit, which he lost years earlier.
 We filed a lawsuit for the violations of the Open Meetings Act.
 The Oakland County Circuit Court issued an opinion in which it held that the board’s action violated the Open Meetings Act, and its opinion was subsequently upheld by the Michigan Court of Appeals.
 A copy of the opinion can be found here.

-Prior to September 1999, our client owned 25 percent of the stock of a leading automobile dealership in Southeast Michigan, and was also employed there.
-In September 1999, his employment with the company was severed.
+Our client owned 25 percent of the stock of a leading automobile dealership in Southeast Michigan, and was also employed there.
+His employment with the company was severed.
 Thereafter, the company refused to pay him dividends and, instead, began paying shareholders bonuses which the plaintiff contended were disguised dividends.
 The plaintiff claimed, among other theories, minority shareholder oppression for which he sought payment for the fair value of his stock.
 The case was settled for $2.7 million.

 Our client, a Washington D.C.-based actuarial firm alleged that the defendant, the former midwest director of the plaintiffs, Michigan office, diverted account receivables owing to our client.
 The defendant’s wife filed a “doing business as” certificate with the Macomb County Clerk, and then established a personal checking account under her own name and doing business as the company, which is also the assumed name of the plaintiff corporation.
 The plaintiff’s amended complaint further alleged that the defendants deposited payments from customers of our client into the personal checking account and then converted the funds to their own use.
 The plaintiff obtained a judgment in the amount of $339,269, including treble damages of the amount alleged to be converted